JCSheeron/ftArchPostProc/README.md

  is a historical trend export file.
  Tag1 TimeStamp, Tag1 Value, Tag2 TimeStamp, Tag2Timestamp ...

  -a (required and mutually exclusive with -t and -n).
 Input file is a archive export file.
 The format is:
- ValueId,Timestamp (YYYY-MM-DD HH:MM:SS.mmm),value,quality,flags
+ ValueId, Timestamp, value, quality, flags

  -n (required and mutuall exclusive with -a and -t).
 Input file is a time normalized file.
-The format is:
- Timestamp, Tag 1 Value, Tag 2 Value, Tag 3 Value ...
+The format is: Timestamp, Tag 1 Value, Tag 2 Value, Tag 3 Value ...

  -am1, -am2, -am3, -am4 or --archiveMergen (optional, default=None).
 Archive Merge.
  Merge these named files with the data in the inputFileName before processing.
  Must have the same format/layout as the input file.

- -se or --sourceEncoding (optional, default of "utf-16").
+ -se or --sourceEncoding (optional, default of "utf-8).
 Source file encoding.

  -sd or --sourceDelimiter (optional, default of ",").
 Destination file field delimiter.
 Single character or regex.